The Covert Comic Home Page

 O stands for OPERATIONS.

 Comment: Useful intelligence is the result of effective intelligence operations.
 Effective intelligence operations are the result of good tradecraft.
 Good tradecraft is the result of constantly studying the E.S.P.I.O.N.A.G.E. principle.
 Constantly studying the E.S.P.I.O.N.A.G.E. principle is the manifestation of a deep-seeded inner hunger that is ultimately inseparable from one's essential being.
-One's essential being is the expression either of the willful act of an intelligent Creator, or evolutionary mechanisms such as natural selection, mutation, genetic drift, and/or gene flow.
+One's essential being is the expression either of the willful act of an intelligent creator, or evolutionary mechanisms such as natural selection, mutation, genetic drift and/or gene flow.
 Which of these constitutes the true source of essential being is a fundamental question of human existence.
-Whatever the answer turns out to be, I think we can agree that good tradecraft, and hence the E.S.P.I.O.N.A.G.E. principle, is sure to play a key role in helping humankind figure it all out.
+Whatever the answer turns out to be, I think we can agree that good tradecraft, and hence the E.S.P.I.O.N.A.G.E. principle, are sure to play a role in helping humanity figure it all out.

 N stands for NON-DISCLOSURE.

 Comment: A critical element of tradecraft is the protection of classified information, sources and methods.
 For this reason, you should never disclose the E.S.P.I.O.N.A.G.E. principle to uncleared persons.
-But if you're thinking 'So who decides who's cleared and who isn't?' please don't read below.
+But if you're thinking 'How does he know I'm not an uncleared person?' please see item G below.

 A stands for AGENT.

-Comment: In the intelligence world, an agent is a person recruited by a CIA case officer to provide sensitive information regarding the plans and intentions of a foreign regime and/or multinational media corporation, promote that CIA officer's memoirs, spy novel, screenplay or other manuscript, negotiate film, video game, reality TV, action figure and/or other merchandizing rights, and otherwise protect and enhance our national security.
+Comment: In the intelligence world, an agent is a person recruited by an operations officer to provide sensitive information regarding the plans and intentions of a foreign government and/or multinational media corporation, as well as promote that officer's memoirs, spy novel, screenplay or other manuscript, negotiate film, merchandising and/or other rights, and otherwise protect and enhance our national security.

 E stands for ESPIONAGE.